-My custom blend of sorghum, millet and brown rice flours with some starches is my favorite.
-Some of the depth of flavor in this cake comes from the variety of gluten-free flours I use.
+My custom blend of sorghum, millet and brown rice flours is my favorite for this cake.
+Some of the depth of flavor comes from the variety of gluten-free flours I use.
 I know it’s a little more of a hassle to have a bunch of different flours lying around but I think it’s worth it.
-And us strictly gluten-free people really need to branch out beyond the regular rice flour blend.
-Vitacost.com has a big selection of CERTIFIED gluten-free flours at great prices and has all the flours I use in my blend.
+See my tips for baking with gluten-free flour.

 Coconut Cake Ingredients

 When I developed this recipe I had trouble getting the coconut flavor to survive the baking process.
 But canned coconut milk along with plenty of coconut extract does the trick.
 To get a noticeable coconut flavor in the cake, canned coconut milk is key.
 Be sure that you use regular, not light coconut milk.
 Especially in cooler weather, coconut milk tends to separate in the can.
 There will be a firm, creamy white layer on top and the more translucent coconut water on bottom.
 It is important that you warm the coconut milk so that the water and cream will combine.
 Heat in a microwave safe bowl for 30 to 40 seconds and whisk vigorously until there are no chunks of coconut cream.
 Then measure.

 In addition to the coconut milk, I use 2 TABLEspoons of coconut extract or flavoring.
 This sounds like a lot of extract, but this is what it takes to give this cake a definite coconut flavor.